 12 Marketing people = 41 Salespeople

-Which begs the question: how realistic is growth if you’re still relying on people-power to sell your product?
+Having a sales team that dwarfs the marketing team is a sign that you're relying on sales-led growth.
+Which then leads to the question of: how realistic is growth if you’re still relying on people-power to sell your product?
 If your product can sell your product, and you’re able to automate your marketing and sales flows, then why wouldn’t you?
 Your profit margins will be higher, your reach and possibilities for growth will also be much wider.
 This is why so many SaaS businesses are now focusing on product-led growth.
 It builds more scalable methods of revenue generation and retention.

 "Product Marketing sits with Product at our company.
 The product team is made up of: